Last Update June 13, 2021: We improved the overall article.

 - Image quality, silent, 3D

-Business type projectors like practicality (high brightness, wireless connection, etc.) while home cinema models stand out more for the image’s quality (contrast, colors, etc.).
+Business-type projectors like practicality (high brightness, wireless connection, etc.) while home theater projector stands out more for the image’s quality (contrast, colors, etc.).

 Depending on your requirements and your budget, you can find the following categories: